directus/directus/docs/reference/command-line-interface.md

 # Command Line Interface

 > Directus has two command line interfaces (CLI) that you can use for various actions.
 One is used for server-side
-> actions, where you have server side access, the other is used for remote management and allows you to interact with a
+> actions that relate to your on-prem instance, like migrating the database or resetting a user, while the other allows
-> Directus instance as you would with an SDK.
+> you to interact with a Directus instance as you would with an SDK.

 [[toc]]